brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 After all, that's probably what they've already done with MailMate.

 Over and above the complexity involved, an iOS-for-MailMate-users candidate probably isn't attractive to developers because, frankly, there's not a huge demand for it.
 Particularly in the iOS dev world with its tiny-amount-per-sale compensation model, one wants to go for the big score, a "gotta-have" app.
 Devs may doubt there are enough true email power users to constitute an attractive target for such efforts.
-(Maybe, maybe not. **Still**, those that do exist, like attorneys[^Gavel] and others who must keep and store *every* business-related email for legal purposes, likely are a lucrative market willing to pay more than ninety-nine cents for an app that deserves it; so perhaps those devs should think about it that way.[^NotClickbait])
+(Maybe, maybe not. **Still**, those that do exist, like attorneys[^Gavel] and others who must keep and store *every* business-related email for legal purposes, likely are a lucrative market willing to pay a fair sum for an app that deserves it; so perhaps those devs should think about it that way.[^NotClickbait])

 [^Gavel]: The likelihood that attorneys want and need a souped-up email app is almost certainly at least part of the reason why one of the apps reviewed herein, Preside, bears an app icon showing a gavel.